Negligent Security in Florida

 Building owners can’t just install a lock on the door of their property and call it good.
 And in the case of rental units, they also can’t just tell tenants that it’s their duty to make sure their home is safe.
 Owners are responsible for doing everything in their power to make their property secure, but they often fail to do this.
 Some common issues that lead to security breaches include: Inadequate lighting Failure to install security alarms or cameras Broken locks A break in fencing or other barriers Failure of security officers to fulfill their job Overgrown shrubbery Concealing a known hazard Seclusion of a certain area Failing to inspect the property for security issues Failing to warn residents or property visitors about potential security risks Property owners can be held responsible for security breaches in any case where there was a foreseeable chance of injury to people on the property.
 In Florida’s legal system, this can mean that the landowner knows about a potential condition on their premise that is likely to cause harm, such as a lock that has been broken for months.
 They may also be held responsible for a lack of security when there have been other similar crimes in the area prior to the incident on their own property.

 Sometimes security negligence can involve a break-in during which valuable property is stolen from residents.
 This is a particularly big issue surrounding rental units in areas known for a high level of property crime, as well as rentals on or near college campuses.
 In these cases, the victims of theft may be able to receive monetary compensation for the items that were stolen.
 In other tragic cases, individuals may be seriously injured or killed as a result of security negligence.
 Those who are injured may suffer life-long physical and emotional effects.
-Harm to those victims can lead to exorbitant expenses, including: Property damage Medical bills Loss of wages Rehabilitation expenses The emotional cost of a reduced quality of life Long-term pain and suffering
+Harm to those victims can lead to exorbitant expenses, including: Property damage Medical bills Loss of wages Rehabilitation expenses The emotional cost of a reduced quality of life Long-term pain and suffering.

 Property owners should regularly inspect security measures on their property such as gates, locks, and cameras to make sure that they are working—and if residents or visitors have complaints about a lack of security, these concerns need to be addressed immediately.
 Property owners should also install lighting in dark or secluded areas, such as walkways between apartment buildings or in parking garages.
 They also need to take measures to make sure that would-be criminals cannot easily gain access to their property.
 Installing fencing, deadbolts, security cameras, and security guards can all help limit the odds that anyone will damage the property or commit a violent crime.
 If you live in a rented home or are in a commercial building or workplace where you notice a potential security threat, you should immediately report this to the building owner.
 If they don’t act to make the premises safer and you or a loved one suffers a serious injury or loss of property as a result, you may have a negligent security case on your hands.